- What is hemp extract?

 A. No. Hemp extract contains very little to no THC, which is the psychoactive compound in marijuana that causes the “high”.
 Due to the low amounts of THC, hemp extract products will not cause you to feel “high”.

-Q. Is hemp extract additive?
+Q. Is hemp extract addictive?
 Can someone overdose on hemp extract?

 A. There is no current indication that hemp extract is addictive or can cause someone to overdose.